gen3vra/cc-hunger-mod/README.md

 # CrossCode Hunger Mod
 Experimental and silly, but working.
 This mod adds a hunger system to CrossCode.
 You can eat any kind of food to restore your hunger, and if you don't eat, you will eventually start to lose health and die.
+The idea behind it would be to encourage consumption of lesser used food items and add another layer of challenge to the game.